 A link audit is the process of analyzing the links pointing at your website to find potential problems or opportunities in your backlink profile.
-Link an on page SEO audit for your website, a link audit evaluates your links to determine if they are optimized to help your site rank for your target keywords.
-Link audits look at the source URL, domain and anchor text and to gauge how much each link is helping, or hurting your SEO, both individually and as part of your overall backlink profile.
+Much like an on page SEO audit for your website, a link audit evaluates your links to determine if they are optimized to help your site rank for your target keywords.
+Link audits look at the source URL, domain and anchor text while determining whether link juice is being passed, to gauge how much each link is helping, or hurting your SEO, both individually and as part of your overall backlink profile.

 It’s always important to know what your link profile looks like, at least in a general sense.
 This is particularly true if you’ve got an older site or if you’ve hired in-house or agency SEO help; both of these things usually mean your site has built some low quality links along the way.
 Having low quality links isn’t as dangerous as it was before the release of Penguin 4.0, but the integration of Penguin into Google’s real-time core algorithm makes regular conducting link audits all the more important.

 Besides helping you identify and remove spammy and/or low quality links, link audits will also allow you to find your most valuable links and find opportunities to incorporate into your link building strategy.

 One reason you do a link audit: identify unnatural links (or attempts at negative SEO) in your profile to target for removal or disavowal.

 Don’t jump right to disavowing links - Google advises that this isn’t enough to prove that you’re trying to clean up your link profile.
 Contact the site owners manually asking them to remove links to your site.
 Keep a record of these attempts and the response you receive (or don’t receive) for your disavowal file and, if you wind up with a manual penalty, your reconsideration request.